MicrosoftDocs/power-automate-docs/flow-docs/developer/embed-flow-dev.md

 ## Widget events

-The Flow widget supports events that let the host listen to various widget life-cycle events.
-The Flow widget supports two types of events: one-way notification events (for example, Widget\_Ready) and events raised from the widget to fetch data from the host (Get\_Access\_Token).
-The host needs to use widget.listen() method to listen to specific events raised from the widget.
+The Microsoft Flow widget supports events that let the host listen to widget life-cycle events.
+The Microsoft Flow widget supports two types of events: one-way notification events (for example, Widget\_Ready) and events raised from the widget to fetch data from the host (Get\_Access\_Token).
+The host needs to use the widget.listen() method to listen to specific events raised from the widget.

 ### Usage